Tiered Levels of Campus Engagement

-Support Groups are open, weekly groups, facilitated by members of the Counseling Services staff and develop each semester as need dictates.
+Support Groups are open, weekly groups, facilitated by members of the Counseling & Wellness staff and develop each semester as need dictates.
 You can attend groups as able each week, no registration needed.
-If you have interest in a group on a particular topic, and it is not available on campus at the time of a request, Counseling Services & Wellness Programs will assist in trying to locate one in the community.
+If you have interest in a group on a particular topic, and it is not available on campus at the time of a request, Counseling & Wellness will assist in trying to locate one in the community.

 Alcoholics Anonymous Support Group

 "Substance abuse does not discriminate.
 No one, regardless of whether they come from a good family or have a high GPA, is immune to drug abuse.
 There is no ‘type’ of drug addict, as substance abuse can affect anyone"

 "Eating disorders have the highest mortality rate of any mental illness" Smink, F. E., van Hoeken, D., & Hoek, H. W. (2012).